narthur/av-done/README.md

 - Email Trond to let him know we're working on an RFP
 - Email Ki about having a conversation
-- Figure out query string issue with new search page
+- av-wp-plugin: Figure out query string issue with new search page
-- Add tabbed interface to search page
+- av-wp-plugin: Add tabbed interface to search page

 ## 1/29/2020